timescale/docs.timescale.com-content/using-timescaledb/distributed-hypertables.md

 # Distributed Hypertables

->:WARNING: Distributed hypertables and [multi-node capabilities][multi-node-basic] are currently in BETA.
-This feature is not meant for production use.
-For more information, please [contact us][contact] or join the #multinode channel in our [community Slack][slack].

 Hypertables handle large amounts of data by breaking it up into smaller pieces (chunks), allowing operations to execute efficiently.
 When the amount of data is expected to be beyond what a